 A popular method for combining many of these languages into a more simplified user interface.
 And that can create many aspects of a website within a framework are called CMS (Content Management Systems)

-A CMS is a software application bringing together of a number of Web Development Languages into a single platform that enables users to publish and edit content on almost any user device., and generally quicker to use than programming an entire site just by using Web Development Coding.
+A CMS is a software application bringing together a number of Web Development Languages into a single platform that enables users to publish and edit the content on almost any user device., and generally quicker to use than programming an entire site just by using Web Development Coding.
 Of the almost 2 Billion Websites online at the current time, most of those are built using a CMS.

 Let’s take a look at the three most popular types of CMS available as there are currently 540 CMS platforms available, ranging in market share from less than 0.01% through to 60%.
 So before you start considering building the next WordPress, spare a thought for the hundreds who are already trying that.

 Some of the other CMS platforms you have almost certainly heard of.
-Some are geared toward a specific type of ‘Website Task’, Whilst others offer and huge depth of possibilities for whatever you want to achieve.
+Some are geared toward a specific type of ‘Website Task’, Whilst others offer and a huge depth of possibilities for whatever you want to achieve.

 Let’s go over the few main market shareholder here, as they’re probably the ones that really matter.
 If you’re one of the minorities who don’t use the top option (WordPress) Then let us know in the comments below which CMS you do use – and why!